luminousmen/reset_migrations/README.md

 Reset Django migrations script
 ==========

 You work on Django project?
 You always wanted 'reset_migrations' manage command?
-Your migrations alwais f\*cked up?
+Your migrations always f\*cked up?
 You work with bunch of people and get tired of merging f\*cking migrations?
 You have a lot of f\*cking migrations and tired of waiting till they all will be applied?

 **This script is for you and your team!**